You have a big idea, truckloads of ambition, and dreams of a thriving Rhode LLC, and you’re mentally prepared to make it happen.

 The process outlined above works for domestic LLCs (those formed in Rhode Island), but what if your business is expanding to Rhode Island from another state?
 Put away the Articles of Organization.
 You won’t need it.

 Instead, you must foreign qualify your LLC by filing an Application for Registration.
+Like the Articles of Organization, this form has a $150 filing fee.
 Until you’ve successfully foreign qualified, refrain from performing any business activities in Rhode Island.
 Doing so can lead to serious consequences, so it’s best to avoid them altogether.

 But after you’ve filed the form and received authority to do business in the state, go right ahead!